danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Verify library types are available
 3. Run `npx tsc --noEmit` to see detailed errors
 4. Ensure all imports have correct types
+5. Check that all interfaces are properly exported

 **Error**: Module resolution issues